lvlrSajjad/ignite-boilerplate-andross-typescript/README.md

 then changes on your reducer will be persisted

+## :smiley: Social Media Template
+This template provides some components and screens with navigation for starting a chat app project .
+Inside the template i used farid safi's Gifted Chat for chat screen.

 ## :heart: Recommended Components For Use In The Project
   ### Mapbox Component